Brett E. Emmanuel

 Christian Legal Society

 City of New Orleans

 A-Release Me Bail Bonds, LLC

 Mr. Emmanuel received his Bachelors of Science degree in business from Indiana University while competing in collegiate tennis.
 He was on the Dean’s Honor List and received an Athletic Academic Achievement Award during his undergraduate career.
 He received his Juris Doctor and M.B.A. degress from Loyola University New Orleans.
 During his tenure at Loyola University New Orleans, he was nominated for the G. Ralph Smith Outstanding M.B.A.
 Graduate Award.
 He was a senior research assistant for Professor Raphael Rabalais and a faculty research assistant to Professor Cynthia Lepow at the College of Law.
 Mr. Emmanuel has published several articles in the areas of copyright infringement and overseas investments.

 Following Hurricane Katrina in 2005, Mr. Emmanuel was appointed Assistant Special Counsel with the Judiciary Commission of the Louisiana Supreme Court.
 He assisted in screening and prosecuting complaints of misconduct against state court judges and justices of the peace.
-Upon returning to private practice, he has practiced primarily in the areas of workers’ compensation, employment law, criminal defense, along with representing retailers, hotels, restaurants and other premise owners and their insurers, surety bond liability, as well as entertainment, music copyright and intellectual property matters.
+Upon returning to private practice, he has practiced primarily in the areas of workers’ compensation, employment law, criminal defense, along with representing retailers, hotels, restaurants and other premise owners and their insurers, including surety bond liability, as well as music copyright and intellectual property matters.